square1-io/laravel-passport-firebase-auth/README.md

 Optionaly, you can perform 2 extra user configuration steps here:

-*1 - a)* Conect extra user data from the firebase users payload:
+**1 - a) Conect extra user data from the firebase users payload:**

 In your config/laravel-passport-firebase-auth.php indicate the keys you want to match against your laravel users table using the "map_user_columns" key in the array.

-*1 - b)* Pass any other custom data you need for the user creation proces in your laravel database. (e.g. user_plan, username, role, etc.).
+**1 - b) Pass any other custom data you need for the user creation proces in your laravel database:**

-For that us the instructions on the "extra_user_columns" key in the config array.
+An example will be if user creation require some mandatory collumns (e.g. user_plan, username, role, etc.).
+For this you will use the instructions on the "extra_user_columns" key in the config array.

-For security reasons, we'll validate and ignore any other values not declared in this "extra_user_columns" array.
+For security reasons, we'll validate this data, and we'll ignore any other values not declared in this "extra_user_columns" array.

 ----
 Example payload posted to `api/v1/create-user-from-firebase`: